 F.4 CAS FACULTY COMMITTEES Since most detailed work of the faculty is accomplished through committees, committee service provides the faculty member with an opportunity to shape academic policy.
 In addition to teaching and advising, participation on faculty committees is regarded as an integral part of a faculty member’s professional responsibility.
 Service on faculty committees is expected and is counted as part of the faculty member’s service obligation.

 F.4.1 Organization of and General Procedures for Faculty Committees New committee members normally are appointed or elected during the spring semester and begin their term in the fall.
-Unless its charge provides otherwise, each faculty committee elects during the spring semester a Chair and a Secretary from its faculty membership to serve the following year.
+Unless its charge provides otherwise, each faculty committee elects during the spring semester a Chair, Vice-Chair and a Secretary from its faculty membership to serve the following year.
 No member may chair a committee upon which he or she has not served previously for at least one year, and no member may serve as chair for more than two years during any single term of service.
 Meetings of faculty committees shall be called by their chairs or by fifty percent of the members of the committees.
 A simple majority of the committee membership shall constitute a quorum.
-Faculty committees, except the Promotion and Tenure Committee, will submit copies of their approved committee meeting minutes or reports to the CASFC President after each of their meetings.
+Faculty committees, except the Promotion and Tenure Committee, will submit copies of their approved committee meeting minutes or reports to the CASFC Chair after each of their meetings.
 The CAS FC Chair and Secretary will ensure that all approved minutes of the CAS FC are posted on the CAS Dean’s website in a timely manner.
-Prior to the end of each fiscal year (June 30), secretaries of faculty committees, except the Promotion and Tenure Committee, will deposit copies of committee minutes for the previous academic year in the University Archives.
+Prior to the end of the 9-month contract period (May 15), secretaries of faculty committees, except the Promotion and Tenure Committee, will deposit copies of committee minutes for the previous academic year in the University Archives.

-F.4.2 Consideration of Business by Faculty Committees Faculty committees consider issues mandated by their written charges Individual faculty members may also informally bring issues to the attention of any committee by writing to the committee’s chair.
+F.4.2 Consideration of Business by Faculty Committees Faculty committees consider issues mandated by their written charges.
+Individual faculty members may also informally bring issues to the attention of any committee by writing to the committee’s chair.
 CAS faculty Committees are not obligated to deal with issues raised informally, but the committee’s chair or secretary should report the committee’s reaction to the faculty member raising the issue and retain all correspondence in committee files.

 F.5 ORGANIZATION OF CAS STANDING COMMITTEES Standing committees are permanent, have responsibilities fixed by their written charges, have members elected from the CAS faculty and report to the CASFC.